5 minute read

 Can you bring CBD to Italy?
 Importing process and standards

-Given these developments, while Italy currently offers a relatively open market for hemp-derived products, it is crucial for businesses and individuals looking to import CBD to stay informed about the evolving legal framework.
-Ensuring compliance with both existing regulations and potential new laws will be essential for continued operation within Italy's CBD market.
+Given these developments, while Italy still allows some hemp-derived products (such as compliant non-flower derivatives, seeds, or fibre), it is crucial for businesses and individuals looking to import CBD to stay informed about the evolving legal framework.
+Ensuring compliance with both existing regulations and the new restrictions will be essential for continued operation within Italy's CBD market.

 can i bring cannabis to italy